-Employee Stock Purchase Plan (ESPP)
+Employee Stock Purchase Plan

-The Employee Stock Purchase Plan is available to eligible employees as defined in the ESPP.
-Under the ESPP, shares of the Company's common stock may be purchased at a discount (currently 15%) of the lesser of the closing price of the Company's common stock on the first trading day or the last trading day of the offering period.
+The ESPP is available to eligible employees as defined in the plan document, Under the ESPP, shares of the Company's common stock may be purchased at a discount (currently 15%) of the lesser of the closing price of the Company's common stock on the first trading day or the last trading day of the offering period.
 The offering period (currently six months) and the offering price are subject to change.
-Participants may not purchase more than \$25 of the Company's common stock in a calendar year and, effective January 1, 2014, may not purchase a value of more than 3 shares during an offering period.
+Participants may not purchase more than \$25 of the Company's common stock in a calendar year and may not purchase a value of more than 3 shares during an offering period.
 Beginning on January 1, 2009 and on the first day of each fiscal year thereafter during the term of the ESPP, the number of shares available for sale under the ESPP shall be increased by the lesser of (i) two percent (2%) of the Company's outstanding shares of common stock as of the close of business on the last business day of the prior calendar year, not to exceed 600 shares, or (ii) a lesser amount determined by the Board of Directors.
-At March 31, 2016 there were 491 shares available for future issuance under the ESPP.
+At June 30, 2016 there were 408 shares available for future issuance under the ESPP.